-Valuation Requirements General The following conditions must be met on an appraisal: Appraisal Requirements Value is on an "as-is" basis and not subject to future improvements.
+Valuation Requirements General Appraisal The following conditions must be met on an appraisal: Requirements Value is on an "as-is" basis and not subject to future improvements.
 Condition rating is C1 through C4.
 C5 and C6 condition ratings are ineligible.
 Appraisals assigned from another lender are not permitted.
 Appraisal must be completed for subject transaction; prior appraisals are not permitted.
-Number of Loan Amount: Appraisals • ≤\$1,500,000: 1 full appraisal. >\$1,500,000: 2 full appraisals.
+Number of Appraisals Loan Amount: • ≤\$1,500,000: 1 full appraisal. >\$1,500,000: 2 full appraisals.
 If two appraisals are required, the following applies: Appraisals must be completed by two independent appraisal companies.
 Both appraisal reports must be reviewed and address any inconsistencies between the two reports and all discrepancies must be reconciled.
-If two appraisals are completed "subject to," and 1004Ds are required, it is allowable to provide one 1004D.
+If two appraisals are completed "subject to", and 1004Ds are required, it is allowable to provide one 1004D.
 If only one 1004D is provided, it should be for the appraisal that the value of the transaction is being based upon.
-Secondary Valuation Secondary valuation requirements when 1 appraisal is required: • CU score ≤2.5, or A Collateral Desktop Analysis report (CDA) from Clear Capital or a Consolidated Collateral Analysis report (CCA) from Consolidated Analytics is required for loans where only one appraisal is obtained.
-The CDA/CCA result is subject to the following conditions: If the CDA/CCA returns a value that is "indeterminate" or if the CDA/CCA indicates a lower value than the appraised value and exceeds a 10% tolerance, then a field review or 2nd appraisal is required.
+Secondary Valuation Secondary valuation requirements when 1 appraisal is required: A Collateral Desktop Analysis report (CDA) from Clear Capital is required.
+If the CDA returns a value that is "indeterminate" or if the CDA indicates a lower value than the appraised value and exceeds a 10% tolerance, then a field review or 2nd appraisal is required.
 If a field review product value is more than 10% below the appraised value, a second appraisal is required.
-Value will be based on the lesser of the original appraisal, field review, or 2nd appraisal. • It is acceptable to provide a field review or second appraisal in lieu of a CDA/CCA.
+Value will be based on the lesser of the original appraisal, field review, or 2nd appraisal.
+It is acceptable to provide a field review or second appraisal in lieu of a CDA.
 The use of an appraisal review product does not relieve the Seller of its representations and warranties relating to the property and the appraisal, including the underwriting review.